How to Install KDE Plasma Desktop on Fedora 37 / Fedora 36

 Here, we will see how to install KDE Plasma Desktop on Fedora 37 / Fedora 36.

 First, update the system packages to the latest version.

 Then, reboot the system.

-The KDE Plasma Desktop is available as an Environment Group in Fedora that helps us install required packages for the KDE desktop.
+The KDE Plasma Desktop packages are grouped in an Environment Group in Fedora.
 So, you can easily install the environment group with the

 sudo dnf groupinstall -y "KDE Plasma Workspaces"